Research and Teaching Interests

 Brendan Malley, MSc (in progress) Freshwater movements of anadromous Arctic Charr and Lake Charr revealed by passive acoustic telemetry.
 University of Manitoba (co-supervised with R Tallman).

-Chloe Warret Rodrigues, PhD (in progress) Interactions between red foxes and Arctic foxes on the southern Arctic tundra.
+Chloe Warret Rodrigues, PhD (in progress) Use of space and resources by red foxes and Arctic foxes in a coastal tundra transitional ecosystem.
 University of Manitoba.

 Megan Dudenhoeffer, MSc (2020) Arctic fox winter diet variation during damped lemming cycles estimated using molecular methods and fecal DNA.
 University of Manitoba.

 Jessica Lang, MSc (2019) Red foxes engineer the boreal forest: impacts of denning on vegetation near the Arctic treeline.
 University of Manitoba (co-supervised with J Markham).

 Kyle Ritchie, MSc (2018) Ringed seal trends in abundance inferred from genetics.
 University of Manitoba (co-supervised with S Petersen).